What Is Hip Dysplasia?

-Your hip is the biggest ball-and-socket joint in your body.
-That means the ball of your thigh bone (femoral head) fits into the socket of your pelvis to form your hip joint.
-If your hips are normal, the ball rotates freely in the socket to let you move.
+The ball of your thigh bone (femoral head) fits into the socket of your pelvis to form your hip joint.
+If your hip is in place the way they should be, the ball rotates freely in the socket and let’s you move.

-It also wears your hip joint out faster than normal.
+But if you have dysplasia, your hip joint can easily dislocate and will also wear out faster than normal.
 Imagine a tire that’s out of balance on a car.
 The tread on that tire will wear out sooner than it would if it were properly aligned.

-Most people who have hip dysplasia are born with it.
+Most people who have hip dysplasia are born with it(this is called developmental dysplasia or congenital dislocation of the hip).
 Doctors usually check for it in newborns, and during each well baby visit until they’re 1 year old.

 Hip dysplasia can run in families and it happens more often in girls than boys.
 It shows up in babies because the hip joint is made of soft cartilage when you’re born.
 Over time, it hardens into bone.